How a Small Change in Self-Talk Could Improve Performance Under Pressure

 Take action

-So what might this inner dialogue look like in practice?
+So if you were going to try to put this into action, what might this inner dialogue look like in practice?
 Below are two excerpts from writing samples that participants completed to describe what they were thinking and reflecting upon.

 First-person self-talk